Perl-Apollo/Corinna/templates/rfc/mvp.md

 # MMVP

-A Corinna MVP has been accepted and work on integrating Corinna into the Perl core has begun.
+The Corinna MVP has been accepted by The Perl Steering Committee and work on integrating Corinna into the Perl core has begun.

 This is an MMVP (Minimally Minimal Viable Product).
 This is written after guidance provided by the Perl Steering committee.
 This addresses a few